 We have raised $11,000 from 210 donors, including 27 new donors.
 Mahalo!

-Cassie Ordonio is a reporting intern for Honolulu Civil Beat.
-Previously she interned at the Honolulu Star-Advertiser for a year, covering the State Legislature, social issues, education and more.
+Cassie Ordonio is a reporter for Honolulu Civil Beat.
+She joined the news organization as an intern in 2021, having previously interned at the Honolulu Star-Advertiser for a year, covering the Legislature, social issues, education and more.